sahajre/goFAQ/README.md

 Go is an open source programming language (which means source code for its compiler, libraries and tools is freely available to anyone.
 Go here (pun intended): https://github.com/golang).

-Go is a compiled (intended to be fast compiled), statically typed language (similar to C, C++, Java).
+Go is a compiled (desinged for fast compilation), statically typed language (similar to C, C++, Java).
 It has garbage collection (automatic memory management).
 It has built-in support for writing concurrent programs.

-By the way, one of the shortest complete sentences in the English language is 'Go.'.
+Other Gyan: One of the shortest complete sentences in the English language is 'Go.'.

 ## Who created the Go Programming language and when?